Schedule your first service today and get 50% off!

 Ants

-When spring hits and the snow melts, ants waste no time marching inside.
+When spring hits and the snow melts, ants in Idaho waste no time marching inside.
 Sugar ants and pavement ants are the usual suspects in Southeast Idaho kitchens.
 You might spot them along baseboards or trailing along countertops, especially wherever food or crumbs are present.

 Common signs: